ardislu/erc-1167-deployer/README.md

 ## `PUSH0`

+> [!IMPORTANT]<br>
-**Caution:** the `PUSH0` opcode was introduced in the [Shapella upgrade](https://blog.ethereum.org/2023/03/28/shapella-mainnet-announcement) (April 2023).
+> The `PUSH0` opcode was introduced in the [Shapella upgrade](https://blog.ethereum.org/2023/03/28/shapella-mainnet-announcement) (April 2023).
+Not all EVM-based blockchains support this opcode.
 If you're not deploying on Ethereum mainnet, make sure the blockchain you're deploying on supports the `PUSH0` opcode.

 The ERC-1167 proxy and creation bytecode can be optimized using the `PUSH0` opcode.
 The optimized opcodes are below (the `PUSH0` optimized minimal proxy is derived from the [Solady's `LibClone.sol` library](https://github.com/Vectorized/solady/blob/main/src/utils/LibClone.sol)):